opitzconsulting/jquery-mobile-angular-adapter/README.md

 Every expression can now use the function `$iff` as a ternary operator:
 `$iff(test, trueCase, falseCase)` will return the `trueCase` if the `test` is truthy and the `falseCase` otherwise.

-### Function angular.Object.activate / $activate
+### Function angular.Object.navigate / $navigate
-Every expression can now use the `$activate` expression to specify the navigation in the pages.
+Every expression can now use the `$navigate` expression to define the navigation outside of the controlers in the html pages.
+By this, the controllers stay independent of the navigation process and is reusable.

-By this, the controllers stay independent of the navigation process.
+There are two types of syntax:

-Syntax: `$activate(result, successPage, errorPage)` Where result is some result (e.g. that of an action in a controller).
-If result is not false, this navigates to the `successPage`.
-Otherwise, this navigates to the `errorPage`.
+1. `$activate(target)`: Navigates to the given target using the `$navigate` service, so the target can also include a transition.
-The result can also be a promise, so that the navigation is not executed until the promise is resolved or rejected.
+2. `$activate(test,'outcome1:target','outcome2:target',...)`: Navigates to that target whose outcome equals to the test.
+The special outcomes `success` is applied for any value for `test` that is not `false` (e.g. also `undefined`), and the outcome `failure` is used for the value `false` of test.

-Alternatively, this can also be used for unconditional navigation: `$activate('newPage')`.
+   This also supports promises.
+In that case, the navivation is done with the first argument of the `done` / `fail` callback of the promise.
+Also, the `success` outcome is mapped to the `done` callback and the `failure` outcome to the `fail` callback.

 ### Paging for lists